technology-toolbox/website/content/blog/jjameson/2009/05/28/minor-setback.md

 title: Minor Setback
 date: 2009-05-28T07:55:00-06:00
 description:
-  "I haven't blogged in almost 8 weeks.
+  'I haven''t blogged in almost 8 weeks.
 Ouch.
 However, I like to think I have a good excuse -- at least for a good portion of that time.
-On April 17, 2009, I broke my left leg in 6 places skiing one of my favorite runs at Mary Jane called \"Outhouse..."
+On April 17, 2009, I broke my left leg in 6 places skiing one of my favorite runs at Mary Jane called "Outhouse...'
 aliases:
   [
     "/blog/jjameson/archive/2009/05/27/minor-setback.aspx",